Cintas Corporation (CTAS) CEO Scott Farmer on Q2 2021 Results - Earnings Call Transcript

 That said, there is much that does remain certain.
 Our employee partners reflect the steadfast Cintas culture.
 They're always striving to exceed the expectations of our customers to maximize the long-term value of Cintas for its shareholders, employee partners, and other stakeholders.
 The result is consistently strong financial performance with Cintas growing revenue and EPS 49 of the past 51 years.

-I remain certain of our value proposition of getting businesses ready for the workday by providing essential unparalleled image, safety, cleanliness and compliance.
+I remain certain of our value proposition of getting businesses ready for the workday by providing essential unparalleled image, safety, cleanliness, and compliance.
 It is never resonated more than it does today.
-I remain certain of our addressable market, namely the millions upon millions of businesses that are not currently Cintas customers, many of whom are not in a program with recurring service, but could benefit from at least one Cintas product or service.
-And I'm certain that Cintas is well positioned for years to come.
+I remain certain of our addressable market, namely the millions upon millions of businesses that are not currently Cintas customers, many of whom are not in a program with recurring service but could benefit from at least one Cintas product or service, and I'm certain that Cintas is well positioned for years to come.

 Now I'll turn it over to Mike for commentary on the financial results of the quarter.
 Mike?